University of Georgia

 Law Library Annex A107

 Advanced Legal Research

-Previously, Wolfson worked as a copyright librarian at the University of North Texas where he consulted with faculty, staff and students about various issues regarding copyright law.
-He also worked as a reference librarian at the University of Texas at Austin’s Tarlton Law Library from 2010 to 2017.
-At the law library, Wolfson served as thehead of the collection department from 2015 to 2017.
+Before coming to UGA in 2018, Wolfson worked as a copyright librarian at the University of North Texas where he consulted with faculty, staff and students about various issues regarding copyright law.
+He also worked as a reference librarian at the University of Texas at Austin's Tarlton Law Library from 2010 to 2017.
+At the law library, Wolfson served as the head of the collection department from 2015 to 2017.

 While at the University of Texas at Austin, Wolfson also taught graduate-level classes on Texas legal research, free and low-cost legal research, citation methods, copyright research, basic legal research and intellectual property legal research.

 Wolfson earned his bachelor's degree and Juris Doctor from The Ohio State University and his Master of Science in Information Studies from the University of Texas at Austin.
 He is a member of the Oregon State Bar Association.